-Best Book Recommendations on Sustainable Self-Build Holiday Homes
+Best Book Recommendations on Luxury Holiday Homes and Eco-Homes

-Introduction - Best Book Recommendations on Sustainable Self-Build Home Design
+Introduction - Best Book Recommendations on Luxury Holiday Homes and Eco-Homes

-We are an Architecture practice, however, we have over a decade of experience as Architect Developers who have undertaken self-builds, these book recommendations are practical and grounded in real-world experience, not just theory.
+While we are an architecture practice, we also bring over a decade of hands-on experience as architect-developers—having delivered multiple self-build projects from concept to completion.
+These book recommendations are rooted in real-world application, not just architectural theory.

 1) How Big Things Get Done